runthings-dev/Secrets-WordPress/readme.txt

 This update includes new developer tooling scripts and replaces po and mo files with a pot file.
 Please update to ensure continued compatibility and take advantage of the new features.

 == Changelog ==

+= 1.7.0 - 24th June 2025 =
+* Add autogrow on view secret page
+* Allow selecting partial text in the view secret textarea
+* Bump view-secret and add-secret-form templates version to 1.4.0
+* Bugfix - Single quote was being escaped in secret output
+* Show warning if expiration date more than six months in the future
+* Show warning if view count allows more than 25 views
+* Added filter - expiration warning visibility filter as `runthings_secrets_show_expiration_warning` to allow disabling the expiration date warning
+* Added filter - max views warning visibility filter as `runthings_secrets_show_max_views_warning` to allow disabling the max views warning
+* Added filter - expiration warning date filter as `runthings_secrets_expiration_warning_date` to allow customizing the expiration warning threshold
+* Added filter - max views warning threshold filter as `runthings_secrets_max_views_warning_threshold` to allow customizing the max views warning threshold
+* Bump tested up to 6.8

 = 1.6.0 - 9th July 2024 =
 * Bugfix - Remove hardcoded plugin folder name